×

 A 3DStock model of part of Bloomsbury in London, centred on University College Hospital.
 The colours code for Energy Performance Certificate grades

 The models are assembled automatically from Ordnance Survey digital maps, commercial rating data from the Valuation Office agency (VOA), LiDAR data (laser measurements made by overflying aircraft) from the Environment Agency, and several other sources.
 Activities are recorded in detail, floor by floor and in many instances down to the room level.
 Special attention is devoted to the complex relationships between premises and buildings.
 Floor areas are given by the VOA data, or are otherwise estimated from the external geometry of buildings.
 Actual metered energy data are attached at the premises/ building level where these are available, as in Display Energy Certificates; or aggregated to postcodes, LSOs or larger areal units.
 Energy Performance Certificates are also attached to premises and buildings.
-Geometry and activity data can be passed from 3DStock to a second model, SimStock, with which energy performance can be estimated using dynamic simulation, for large populations of buildings.
+Geometry and activity data can be passed from 3DStock to a second model, SimStock, with which future energy performance can be predicted using dynamic simulation, for large populations of buildings.

 3DStock has also been used in a number of scientific studies of the relation of energy use to density and built form, including a project funded by EPSRC: ‘High-Rise Buildings: Energy and Density’, an investigation of the relationship between height and energy use in office buildings (described in a separate item).